cs-4241-2024/a2-shortstack/README.md

 - Last Name: Kurtz
 - Problems: Cancel Button doesn't work.
 No functionality.
 [Fixed]
 - Comments: Color Scheme is good.
+It fits the vibe of a restaurant order app.
 - Feedback: Little disorienting when you add/edit orders.
 Maybe make a table?

 Glitch: https://narrow-habitual-year.glitch.me